 Ted Trainer.
 A list of his books is here

-I think we’re heading back to 90 percent farmers as it was before fossil fuels.
+I think we’re heading back eventually to 90% farmers as it was before fossil fuels.
 Given that most of the land in the U.S. is owned by wealthy individuals, corporations, and the government (see Fellmeth 1973 Politics of Land), this probably means the future will be one of brutal feudalism.